EndoluminalSurgicalVision-IMR/ATM-22-Related-Work/README.md

 ## Dataset Rule
-If you find this repo's papers, codes, and ATM'22 challenge are helpful to your research, and if you use our dataset provided by ATM'22 for your scientific research, **please must cite the following works:**
+If you find this repo's papers, codes, and ATM'22 challenge data are helpful to your research, and if you use our dataset provided by ATM'22 for your scientific research, **please must cite the following works:**

 ```